Confederate States of America: Diplomacy

-United States, a foreign power

-During the four years of its existence under trial by war, the Confederate States of America asserted its independence and appointed dozens of diplomatic agents abroad.
-None were ever officially recognized by a foreign government.
-The United States government regarded the Southern states as being in rebellion or insurrection and so refused any formal recognition of their status.
+During its four years, the Confederacy asserted its independence and appointed dozens of diplomatic agents abroad.
+None were recognized by a foreign government.
+The US government regarded the Southern states as being in rebellion or insurrection and so refused any formal recognition of their status.

-Even before Fort Sumter, U.S. Secretary of State William H. Seward issued formal instructions to the American minister to Britain, Charles Francis Adams:

-Seward instructed Adams that if the British government seemed inclined to recognize the Confederacy, or even waver in that regard, it was to receive a sharp warning, with a strong hint of war:

-The United States government never declared war on those "kindred and countrymen" in the Confederacy, but conducted its military efforts beginning with a presidential proclamation issued April 15, 1861.
+The US government never declared war on those "kindred and countrymen" in the Confederacy but conducted its military efforts beginning with a presidential proclamation issued April 15, 1861.
 It called for troops to recapture forts and suppress what Lincoln later called an "insurrection and rebellion".

-Mid-war parleys between the two sides occurred without formal political recognition, though the laws of war predominantly governed military relationships on both sides of uniformed conflict.
+Mid-war parleys between the two sides occurred without formal political recognition, though the laws of war predominantly governed military relationships on both sides of the conflict.

-On the part of the Confederacy, immediately following Fort Sumter the Confederate Congress proclaimed that "war exists between the Confederate States and the Government of the United States, and the States and Territories thereof".
-A state of war was not to formally exist between the Confederacy and those states and territories in the United States allowing slavery, although Confederate Rangers were compensated for destruction they could effect there throughout the war.